-- 1. Compute the characteristic polynomial, eigen values, eigenvectors, and eigen spaces, as well as the geometric and the algebraic multiplicities of an eigen value. - 2.
-Apply the basic diagonalization result. - 3.
-Analyze the concrete structure of modern algebra with the basic concepts of Group, abelian group, subgroup etc. and with their properties. - 4.
-Develop an understanding of rings, various types of rings, characteristic of a ring, field, skew field etc. on the previous concepts of groups
+- 1. Compute with the characteristic polynomial, eigen values, eigenvectors, and eigen spaces, as well as the geometric and the algebraic multiplicities of an eigen value and apply the basic diagonalization result. - 2.
+Build the concrete structure of modern algebra with the basic concepts of Group, abelian group, subgroup etc. and with their properties. - 3.
+Explore the concepts for understanding and analyzing more advanced topics like Conjugate subgroups, Invariant sub groups, Quotient group, Homomorphism and Isomorphism on groups etc. for strong grip on modern algebra. - 4.
+Create an understanding of rings, various types of rings, characteristic of a ring, field, skew field etc. on the previous concepts of groups.